“We should all be eating fruits and vegetables as if our lives depend on it – because they do.” -Michael Greger

 Marinara sauce, either commercial or homemade (I prefer Classico)

-Italian blend grated cheese
+Italian style blend shredded cheese

 Preheat oven to 400 F.